nolanlawson/blob-util/README.md

 **Returns**: `Promise` - Promise that resolves with the <code>ArrayBuffer</code>

 Building the library
 ----

     npm install
     npm run build

-Your plugin is now located at `dist/pouchdb.mypluginname.js` and `dist/pouchdb.mypluginname.min.js` and is ready for distribution.

 To generate documentation in `doc/`: